nad-garraz/2dFigureWars-game/README.md

 ## Acknowledgments

-- David's Churchill tutorial on YouTube for the inspiration and guidance in building this game.
+- David's Churchill tutorial on YouTube.
 - SFML library for providing the necessary tools for game development.
 - IMGUI library for the user interface implementation.